MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Facebook Workplace
 _Publisher: BA Insight_

-Organizations who leverage Workplace by Facebook can now extend the reach of this data into their existing search indexes via the BA Insight Workplace by Facebook Connector.
+Organizations who use Workplace by Facebook can now extend the reach of this data into their existing search indexes via the BA Insight Workplace by Facebook Connector.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/connector-for-workplace-by-facebook/)